rebelsky/csc207c/pages/syllabus.md

 I tend to respond to questions submitted on Teams (preferably on the Questions and Answers channel, but also sent via direct message) outside of office hours, including in the evening.

-I have some complex personal circumtances that may require that I hold office hours remotely or cancel office hours.
+I have some complex personal circumstances that may require that I hold office hours remotely or cancel office hours.
 I will do my best to keep you posted about such issues.

 ### Technology